gycheong/rag_by_averaging/README.md

 * Dapeng Shang

 ## Overview
 We implement two pipelines of [Retrieval-Augmented Generation (RAG)](https://aws.amazon.com/what-is/retrieval-augmented-generation/) using [SBERT](https://arxiv.org/abs/1908.10084) developed by Nils Reimers and Iryna Gurevych, and we show that the one we implement (not-so-naive RAG) is better than the other baseline one (naive RAG) in retrival.
 The documentation for the SBERT API for Python is available in [this link](https://sbert.net/).
 We use SBERT to find relevant comments to a query about Walmart employees from the [Walmart Employees subreddit](https://www.reddit.com/r/WalmartEmployees/); we only use 10400 comments from previously saved data.
+For LLM, we use Gemma 2B-IT using HuggingFace API, which we learned from [this article](https://huggingface.co/learn/cookbook/en/rag_with_hugging_face_gemma_mongodb) by Richmond Alake.

 ## Naive RAG vs Not-so-naive RAG